-Understanding Canonical URL and Its Importance
+Understand Canonical URL and its importance

 Set Canonical URL in AnQiCMS

-Use{% tdk %}Tagging Canonical URL
+Use{% tdk %}Tag calling Canonical URL

 The basic calling method is as follows: